 A Video with Laura Hanson

 Holding yourself accountable for things you say you want to do in business development is just as important as having a plan in the first place.
 Following an interaction with a potential new client, be sure to remind yourself to follow up.
-Learn the many ways to be accountable and follow up from this video tip.
+Learn the many ways to be accountable and follow up

 A Video with Stephanie McCoy Loquvam